g0dd4rd/Squier/README.md

 - [ ] goal of the game is to remain human

 Suggestions:
+nohitzzz:
+- [ ] the sound shouldnt loop when you press a key - one shot samples - no new sound until you have released the key

 Tylak:
 - [ ] maybe at the start of the game you could show a graphic of the keyboard keys overlayed on piano keys